solana-foundation/solana-improvement-documents/proposals/0153-elgamal-proof-program.md

 The ZK Token Proof program is a native built-in program that is part of the validator client.
 These types of programs should generally not favor any specific application/program like the SPL Token program.
-Furthermore the logic contained in the ZK Token Proof program enables private transfer of SPL tokens.
-The SPL Token program is limited to confidential transfers (not anonymous) and it contains an audit feature which enables authorities to decrypt any confidential transfers.
-Nevertheless, including these type of privacy related proof verification logic in the validator client can provide unnecessary legal burden to the maintainers of the Solana validator clients.

 In this document, we propose that we deprecate the existing ZK Token Proof program and replace it with a more general ZK ElGamal Proof program that is